 For more information, please visit www.jwt.com and follow us @JWT_Worldwide and @JWTAsiaPacific.

-TNS is part of Kantar, the data investment management division of WPP and one of the world's largest insight, information and consultancy groups.
-Please visit http://www.tnsglobal.com for more information.
+Kantar TNS is part of Kantar, the data investment management division of WPP and one of the world's largest insight, information and consultancy groups.
+Please visit https://www.tnsglobal.com for more information.